samertm/rollup-plugin-typescript2/README.md

 * `rollupCommonJSResolveHack`: false

 	On windows typescript resolver favors POSIX path, while commonjs plugin (and maybe others?) uses native path as module id.
 This can result in `namedExports` being ignored if rollup happened to use typescript's resolution.
 Set to true to pass resolved module path through `resolve()` to match up with `rollup-plugin-commonjs`.

+* `tsconfigSearchPath`: process.cwd()

+	By default, the tsconfig search path is the current working directory.
+Set this to a string to change the search path.

 ### Watch mode